Protests against the Iraq War: March 24, 2003

 Media reports state at least 20,000 school pupils protesting in Hamburg, Germany.
 After the protest march, conflicts between police and protesters broke out in front of a US building in Hamburg.
 Protesters who were pushed back by the police began to throw stones, who in turn reacted with water cannons.
 There have since been serious discussions about police abuses in Hamburg, and political ramifications may follow.
 In the afternoon, 50,000 people protested peacefully in Leipzig following traditional prayers for peace in the city's Nikolai Church.
 Prayers for peace and subsequent large demonstrations at that church every Monday ('Montagsdemos') helped bring down the GDR government in East Germany in 1989.
 The weekly demonstrations, supported by churches, trade unions and other civic organizations, began again in January 2003 in protest to the impending invasion of Iraq.
 Protest marches in the afternoon were also reported in the German cities of Berlin and Freiburg.
 In Rome, Milan, Turin and other Italian cities, thousands of pupils and schoolteachers stayed away from school to protest against the Iraq war.
 The teachers union reported that 60 percent of all schools were closed.
 The strike had been planned weeks ago as a signal against a school reform bill, but was converted to an anti-war protest.
 400 anti-war protesters tried to enter the Australian parliament in Canberra to speak to the prime minister, but were stopped by police.
 In the Indian state of Andhra Pradesh, Maoist protesters attacked shops selling Coca-Cola and US soft drinks.
 Protests in front of US buildings and in fast food shops were also held in Indonesia.
 In Egypt, 12,000 students of two universities in Cairo protested as well as 3,000 people in the Thai capital Bangkok.
-In Rio de Janeiro, Brazil, 150 people threw stones at the United States consulate.
+In Rio de Janeiro, Brazil, 150 activists of the People's Revolutionary Student Movement (MEPR) threw stones and icendiary bombs at the United States consulate and 5 were arrested by the local police.